You love nursing. You love traveling. And you love kids.

 Pediatric palliative care nurses provide care for terminally ill children.

-As a pediatric palliative travel nurse, you’ll work to help relieve their suffering and ensure the best quality of care through the living, dying, and family grieving processes.
+You’ll work to help relieve their suffering and ensure the best quality of care through the living, dying, and family grieving processes.

 Pediatric travel nursing in this field includes duties such as: